Snaiel/ML-Fireballs/README.md

 - Input a cropped image of a fireball (the object detection stuff didn't end up being incorporated).
 - Rotate image if needed to make sure the fireball is horizontal (to accomodate an upright parabola being fit to the segments).
 - Perform Difference of Gaussians (DoG) blob detection.
-- Fit a parabola to the blobs with RANSAC to distinguis between stars and fireball segments.
+- Fit a parabola to the blobs with RANSAC to distinguish between stars and fireball segments.
 - Use blob size and brightnesses to remove false positive blobs that align with the fireball.
 - Calculate distances between consecutive blobs.
 - Establish localised distance groups based on the expected number of distances for the two types of encodings to show up.